What are the most important things to know about Combivir?

 Always take Combivir in combination with other HIV medicines.

-If you take too much Combivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Combivir, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 What should I do if I forget a dose?